MikeSoes1/say-hello-functions/README.md

 ## About

-<p align="center">Say-hello-functions is a module for Node.js that will say hello special to you!</p>
+Say-hello-functions is a module for Node.js that will say hello special to you!

 ## Installation